 (1).
 Go to the Settings section of your Android phone.

 (2).
-Click on System option to select Advanced.
+Click on the System option to select Advanced.

 (3).
-Choose System update to check for any new update.
+Choose System update to check for any new updates.

 (4).
 Upon having an update, click on the Install or Update button.

 You may try the above fixes one by one, and any of them will fix Play Store not downloading issue.
-If you aren’t able to download, then the final option is to reset your Android device.
-Make sure you take a back up copy of your files just before reset.
+If you aren’t able to download it, then the final option is to reset your Android device.
+Make sure you take a backup copy of your files just before reset.
 With this, your device will get a factory default, and you can start fresh.